gitpeblo/earthquake_CNN/docs/predictions.rst

 their spatial positions within the building’s grid, effectively reconstructing the full post-earthquake stress map of the building.

-Similarly, the ground truth bay images are extracted and arranged in the same manner, to reconstruct the ground truth.
+Similarly, the ground truth bay images are reshaped and arranged in the same manner to reconstruct the ground truth building.
-This is done since the original bays have slightly different sizes and aspect ratios, which can lead to minor variations in the pixel dimensions of the reconstructed images.
+This is necessary because the original bays have slightly different sizes and aspect ratios, which can lead to minor variations in the pixel dimensions of the reconstructed images.
-Reshaping them all to the template size allows instead for direct comparison between predictions and ground truth on a building level.
+Reshaping all of them to a common template size allows for a direct visual comparison between predictions and ground truth at the building level.

 --

-The following images correspond to reconstructed post-earthquake stress distribution and the model prediction for the same building shown earlier in\
+The following images show the post-earthquake stress distribution reconstructed at the building level, alongside the model prediction.
-`ref:data section`.
+The example refers to the same building shown in `ref:data section`.

 .. raw:: html